Women's college instructs professors not to call students 'women'

 The college now wants professors to take an “intersectional approach” to the classroom by “becoming aware of the multiple forms of oppression and privilege each individual faces and how they interact with one another.”

-While Mount Holyoke maintains it is committed to its historic mission as a women’s college, it say it recognizes that what it means to be a woman is always changing.
+While Mount Holyoke maintains it is committed to its historic mission as a women’s college, it says it recognizes that what it means to be a woman is always changing.

 “Traditional binaries around who counts as a man or woman are being challenged by those whose gender identity does not conform to their biology,” the policy states.